aphilippsen/MiraikanDrawing/README.md

 Results are written to `results/python_csv/drawing-style-data-*`.
 Run this script for multiple values of m to get different percentages of highly rated images.

 4. Afterwards, statistics analysis can be performed using `scripts/R/AnalyzeDrawingStyle.R`.
-For the paper, significance scores were computed for cut-offs 70, 80 and 90 individually and only findings p<.01 are reported which are found in all three conditions.
+For the paper, significance scores were computed for cut-offs 60, 70 and 80 individually and only findings p<.01 are reported which are found in all three conditions.

 #### How to create the representational dissimilarity matrices (RDMs) for different groups of children (by age or AQ)